LanDinh/khaleesi-ninja/README.md

 ### Starting the gates locally in development mode

-Build and deploy changes by running `./scripts/operations/deploy.sh development`
+Build and deploy changes by running `./scripts/operations/deploy.sh development`.

+Optionally, self-signed TLS certificates may be made available to deployments - they are expected to be kubernetes secrets of type `tls` with the name `tls-certificate`.

 ### Automated tests